-The two scheduling methods, uses common approach for designing the network and for ascertaing its critical path.
+The two scheduling methods use a common approach for designing the network and for ascertaining its critical path.
 They are used in the successful completion of a project and hence used in conjunction with each other.
-Nevertheless, the truth is that CPM is different from PERT in a way that the former concentrates on time while the latter stresses on time-cost trade-off.
+Nevertheless, the truth is that CPM is different from PERT in a way that the latter concentrates on time while the former stresses on the time-cost trade-off.
 In the same manner, there are many differences between PERT and CPM, which we are going to discuss in this article.

 Content: PERT Vs CPM